Bumzeal/FLIT-PROJECT-1/Readme.md

 # FLIT-PROJECT- MARKET BASKET ANALYSIS IMPLEMENTATION

-Product recommendations have always been a great way to drive sales by offering customers relevant products of interest.
-There is a wide range of algorithms used to generate product recommendations, however, in this Project,My focus will be — Association Rules (Market Basket Analysis).
+Product recommendations is a great way to drive sales by offering customers relevant products of interest.
+There are different algorithms used to generate product recommendations, For this Project,I Used — Association Rules (Market Basket Analysis).

-Market Basket Analysis is a key a technique used by data Scientist to uncover associations between Products,This helps to discovers interesting relationships, patterns, or associations within large datasets for large retailers(transactional data).
-Examples of such Could be To detect if the customers who purchase bread have 60% likelihood to purchase Jam or Butter and customers who purchase laptop are more likely to purchase laptop Bags.
+Market Basket Analysis is a key technique used by data scientists to uncover associations between Products, This helps to discover interesting relationships, patterns, or associations within large datasets for large retailers(transactional data).
+Examples of such Could be To detect if the customers who purchase bread have a 60% likelihood to purchase Jam or Butter and customers who purchase laptops are more likely to purchase laptop Bags.

-This analysis can be achieved Using Association Rule Mining (Apriori Algorithm), For this Project I used Apriori Algorithm to find Association between the Itemsets, Provide Recommendation on Products that Should be placed together to Increase The Organization Revenue.
+This analysis can be achieved Using Association Rule Mining (Apriori Algorithm), For this Project, I used the Apriori Algorithm to find the Association between the Itemsets and provide Recommendations on Products that Should be placed together to Increase The Organization's Revenue.

 ## TASK OBJECTIVE
-This project captures End to End Market Basket Analysis for a retail/ Ecommerce Transactional data,It aims to discover which Items are frequently purchased together and provide Recommendations, This will be achieved by performing Predictive Analysis using association rule mining (Apriori Algorithm).Highlighted Below are Areas Covered and Tools used for this Project.
+This project captures End to End Market Basket Analysis for retail/E-commerce Transactional data, It aims to discover which Items are frequently purchased together and provide Recommendations, This will be achieved by performing Predictive Analysis using association rule mining (Apriori Algorithm).
+I've highlighted the Areas Covered and Tools used for this Project below.

 OUTLINE
 1. Data Preparation